Twisted differential operators and $q$-crystals: -structures

 Conversely, when $A$ is $p$-torsion-free, any Frobenius of $A$ comes from a unique $\delta$-structure through the formula

-We will systematically use the fact that $\delta$-rings have all limits and colimits and that they both preserve the underlying rings: actually the forgetful functor is conservative and has both an adjoint ($\delta$-envelope) and a coadjoint (Witt vectors).
-We refer the reader to the article of Borger and Wieland \cite{BorgerWieland05} for a plethystic interpretation of these phenomena.
+We will systematically use the fact that the category of $\delta$-rings has all limits and colimits and that they both preserve the underlying rings: actually the forgetful functor is conservative and has both an adjoint ($\delta$-envelope) and a coadjoint (Witt vectors).
+We refer the reader to the article of James Borger and Ben Wieland \cite{BorgerWieland05} for a plethystic interpretation of these phenomena.